vuilfanie/StarWarsJavascript/README.md

 This website allows you to quickly generate a random Star Wars character with some of their stats.
 The data is pulled from the Star Wars API (SWAPI) and is generated using JavaScript.

+#Live URL

+Visit the following URL to see the website in action: https://vuilfanie.github.io/StarWarsJavascript/

 ## Features

 - Generate a random Star Wars character